Mortgage

 Content was accurate at the time of publication.

-Georgia first-time homebuyer programs address some common barriers to homeownership by providing low-cost mortgages and down payment assistance.
-Prospective buyers can access programs available at the state, county and city levels, each with specific eligibility guidelines.
+Georgia first-time homebuyer programs address common barriers to homeownership by providing low-cost mortgages and down payment assistance (DPA).
+Prospective buyers can access programs available at the state, county and city levels, each with specific eligibility requirements.

 Learn more about the first-time homebuyer programs in Georgia, their qualification requirements and the steps to apply.